12 Things to Do in NYC This Summer

 Catch a movie in Bryant Park

-The HBO Bryant Park Summer Film Festival offers the perfect opportunity to have movie night without paying the price.
+The Bryant Park Summer Movie Nights offers the perfect opportunity to have movie night without paying the price.
 This free event draws thousands of New Yorkers each summer, showcasing a different film on one night every week.

 Spend an evening at a rooftop bar